Convex-Dev/convex-web/src/main/resources/markdown/getting_started.md

 ## Making an Account

 To get started, you'll need to create an **Account**, if you don't have one already.
 Press `Create Account` to get a new free account.
-An account is your identity on the Convex system, and is named using an **Address** which is a 64-character hexadecimal string that looks something like this:
+An account is your identity on the Convex system, and is named using a numeric **Address** which is looks something like this:

 ```
-0x8506cc53f9b7dD152C9BB5386d50C360ff85EFD043049aea55B44362D92C0E1C
+#123
 ```

+Conventionally, we display Addresses with a `#` to distinguish them from other numbers.

-Accounts are free and disposable on the test system.
+Accounts are free and disposable on the Test Network.
 Make as many as you like.
 Just be aware that we will periodically delete all accounts as we roll out and test upgrades to the system over the next few months - so don't get too attached to it!

 ## Coins